lopezdsr/sql-query/sqlref/sql_functions.md

 ## struct
 {: #struct}

-struct(col1, col2, col3, ...) - Creates a struct with the given field values.
+struct(col1, col2, col3, ...) - Creates a struct with the indicated field values.

 ## substr